AmrBadran95/Lab-Excercises/Exercise 2.md

 - Add the file using `git add hello.txt`
 - Commit it using `git commit -m "Initial commit with hello.txt"`

+1- git status

+On branch main
+Your branch is up to date with 'origin/main'.

+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   Exercise 2.md

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+        hello.txt

+no changes added to commit (use "git add" and/or "git commit -a")

+2- git add hello.txt
+3- git status

+On branch main
+Your branch is up to date with 'origin/main'.

+Changes to be committed:
+  (use "git restore --staged <file>..." to unstage)
+        new file:   hello.txt

+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
+        modified:   Exercise 2.md

+4- git commit -m "Initial commit with hello.txt"

+[main 1f81f03] Initial commit with hello.txt
+ 1 file changed, 1 insertion(+)
+ create mode 100644 hello.txt
 ---

 ### 📌 Exercise 3: Using .gitignore